blindzy/Blindzy-Frontend/CLIENT-EDITING-GUIDE.md

    - On Mac, if TextEdit adds formatting and breaks things, use TextEdit's menu **Format → Make Plain Text** first, or ask your developer to install a free plain-text editor like Notepad++ / VS Code.

-### 🎥 VIDEO GUIDE: Opening and editing site-content.ts (placeholder)

-*[Video to be added here: opening the file in Notepad, changing one sentence, saving it.]*

 ### The Golden Rules